ClassBuilder

 Optional lifecycle hook called when the actor is shutting down.

 Override in subclasses to perform cleanup such as closing resources, flushing buffers, or notifying dependents.
 Called synchronously during graceful shutdown (stop).
-The reason parameter is a Symbol indicating why the actor is stopping (e.g., #normal for graceful stop).
+The reason parameter is an Object — it may be a Symbol like #normal for graceful stop, but OTP can also pass compound terms like {shutdown, term} for non-atom shutdown reasons.

 Not called when the actor is forcefully killed (kill).
 If terminate: raises an error, shutdown proceeds anyway.
 Actor state (self.field) is accessible during terminate:.